semgrep/semgrep-docs/docs/semgrep-app/findings.md

 Triage your Semgrep App findings displayed as comments in GitHub PRs by replying with another comment.

-:::info Prerequisite
+:::info Prerequisites
-Private GitHub Cloud repository added as a project in Semgrep App.
-This feature is not enabled for public GitHub repositories.
-For information on adding a repository through Semgrep App, see [Getting started with Semgrep App](/semgrep-app/getting-started-with-semgrep-app/).
+- A private GitHub.com repository added as a project in Semgrep App.
+This feature is not enabled for public GitHub.com repositories.
+- Semgrep App CI job installed in the private Github repository.
+For more information, see [Getting started with Semgrep in continuous integration (CI)](/semgrep-ci/overview/).
 :::

 To triage a finding in GitHub, follow these steps: